Chisato243/CMPINF0100_FinalProject/README.md

 ## How to Use
 This repository includes:
-- A combined notebook with our main analysis
+- A combined notebook with our main analysis titled main.ipynb
 - Each member’s individual notebook
 - A README with project details